nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `listo` followed by `sorto old` sorts all orders such that oldest orders are at the top
-* `findo Chair` followed by `sorto new` sorts all orders found using `findo Chair` such that newest orders are at the top
+* `findo i/Chair` followed by `sorto new` sorts all orders found using `findo i/Chair` such that newest orders are at the top